You study, we support

-The University of Tartu Counselling Centre offers career and psychological counselling, advice regarding the organisation of studies, support for students with special needs, peer tutor training and supportive seminars to students of all levels.
-On this web page you can also find other contacts outside of the Counselling Centre where you where you may find help and support during your studies.
+The University of Tartu Counselling Centre offers career and psychological counselling, advice regarding the organisation of studies, support for students with special needs, peer tutor training and supportive workshops to students of all levels.
+On this web page you can also find other contacts outside of the Counselling Centre where you may find help and support during your studies.

 The situation in Ukraine concerns all members of our university, directly or indirectly.
 Some of us are thinking of their close ones in the war zone, others are affected economically by the crisis.
 If you feel that your life and coping is disrupted, please do not hesitate to ask for help.